32 Phishing Attack Statistics To Keep In Mind In 2023

 The hack exposed the details of 1.2 million company customers and it spread to six more web hosts.

-10. Business email compromise (BEC) attacks increased from 61% to 72%, and over half of these attackers were using Gmail as a delivery method.
+10. Business email compromise (BEC) attacks increased from 61% to 72%, and over half of these attackers used Gmail as a delivery method.

 Free webmail providers allow more attackers to use their attacks, which means that a majority of phishing emails are